AriFordsham/GHCWiki/trac-fine-grained-permissions.md

 #### Configuration

 - Install [ ConfigObj](http://www.voidspace.org.uk/python/configobj.html) (still needed for 0.12).
-- Copy authz_policy.py into your plugins directory.
+- Copy authz_policy.py into your plugins directory (only for Trac 0.11).
 - Put a [ authzpolicy.conf](http://swapoff.org/files/authzpolicy.conf) file somewhere, preferably on a secured location on the server, not readable for others than the webuser.
 If the  file contains non-ASCII characters, the UTF-8 encoding should be used.
 - Update your `trac.ini`: